tengen14/Recipe-Box/README.md

 # Recipe Box

 A list of recipes that you can view, add to, edit, or delete.<br />
-REST API is written completely on the front end using JSON-Server.
+REST API is written completely on the front end with the help of JSON-Server.

 Technologies used: